Rewi Alley: After communist victory

 Following the Communist victory over the Nationalists in 1949, Alley was urged to remain in China and to work for the Chinese Communist Party.
 He produced many works praising the party and the government of the People's Republic of China, including Yo Banfa!, Man Against Flood and China's Hinterland in the Great Leap Forward.
 Some of his published works have historic interest.
 Although imprisoned and "struggled with" during the Cultural Revolution, Alley remained committed to communism and bore no grudges.

+In 1963, Edgar Snow after the publication of his book The Other Side of The River: Red China Today, was described as an associate of Alley in a Sydney book review.

 In 1973, New Zealand civil servant Gerald Hensley and the new New Zealand Ambassador to China, Bryce Harland, called on Alley.
 "He was in his seventies, a bald, pink-faced man with bright blue eyes, and an inexhaustible flow of conversation.
 We sat and talked for most of an afternoon, with Rewi occasionally jumping up to fetch a book or check a point.
 He had, he said, lost the best of two libraries, once to the Japanese and again to the Red Guards, who had thrown out his collections and torn up his pictures in front of him.
 He was still bitter over their behaviour."
 He was living in the old Italian Legation, which had been converted into flats for the leading foreign friends of China, which were allocated on the "bleak basis" of seniority.
 On the death of the previous occupant Anna Louise Strong, Rewi moved downstairs into the best front apartment and everyone else moved on one place.

 Unlike most of the friends of the Chinese Communist Party who remained in Beijing, Alley had little trouble travelling around the world, usually lecturing on the need for nuclear disarmament.
 The New Zealand government did not strip Alley of his passport and remained proud of his ties to important party leaders.
 In the 1950s, he is reported to have been offered a knighthood but turned the honour down.
 He supported the Communist North Vietnam during the Vietnam War.
 He was appointed a Companion of the Queen's Service Order for community service in the 1985 New Year Honours.
 At the ceremony, New Zealand's Prime Minister, David Lange, made a moving and dramatic speech, turned to Alley at its conclusion and said with sincerity, "New Zealand has had many great sons, but you, Sir, are our greatest son."

 Death and legacy

 He died in Beijing on 27 December 1987.
 New Zealand Prime Minister David Lange eulogised him on his 90th birthday, just weeks before his death.

 His house in Beijing is now the offices of the Chinese People's Association for Friendship with Foreign Countries.

+In 1996, Jack Body wrote an opera in three acts, "Alley", based on his life, with libretto by Geoff Chapple.
+It was performed at the International Festival of the Arts in Wellington in 1998.